nossidge/poefy/README.md

     $ poefy whitman -r'ad bd cd' -s'{o:8,e:6,-2:6,-1:4}'

 A more advanced version of the above, you can use the letter 'm' to perform a [modulo operation][0] on the line number.
 This key takes the format `[divider]m[remainder]`.
-There's a few examples here, but it's not as complicated as it might first seem.
+There's a few examples here, but it's not as complicated as it might at first seem.

 [0]: https://en.wikipedia.org/wiki/Modulo_operation